 Self-managing organisations, as the Corporate Rebels remind us in this article, are nothing new.
 However, lately the idea is becoming more trendy and attractive to mainstream audiences.
 As always, with hype comes misunderstandings.
 It hurts my soul a little when I read or hear about examples of organisations who have tried to implement self-management and failed, declaring it a dangerous fad and thereby potentially discouraging other organisations from experimenting themselves.

 This is a shame because there are many examples of organisations where self-management has worked wonderfully well.
 Perhaps most well known is Buurtzorg, a nursing organisation in the Netherlands with 14,000 employees and no managers.
-Research has shown it has the highest employee satisfaction of any Dutch company with over 1,000 employees, lower costs that any other home-care provider, and overhead costs a third of their competitors.
+Research has shown it has the highest employee satisfaction of any Dutch company with over 1,000 employees, lower costs than any other home-care provider, and overhead costs a third of their competitors’.
 Buurtzorg is also active in 24 countries.

 So before we throw the baby out with the bathwater, I’d like to debunk three common myths I encounter when talking to people about self-managing organisations.